NikkiAung/Doctor-Appointment-Booking-System/README.md

 ## 🛠️ Deployment

-* Frontend can be deployed on Render /Vercel / Netlify.
+* Frontend can be deployed on Render / Vercel / Netlify.

 * Backend can be hosted on Render / Railway / Heroku.